-This season, the default dates are - 23rd April, 14th May, 21st May, 11th June, and the Finals will be played on 2nd July
+This season, the default dates are - $27^{th}$ April, 11th May, 18th May, 8th June, and the Finals will be played on $6^{th}$ July.

 D3.2.
-In the Final of the Championship, the Director of Home Chess may at his discretion nominate a central venue.
+In the Final of the Championship, the Director of Home Chess may at his discretion nominate a national central venue for all finals or regional venues for some or all finals.
 With this exception, all matches shall be arranged by the Counties concerned.
 The County drawn away may insist on an intermediate venue provided they notify the home county of their decision at least a fortnight before the scheduled date and provided it is prepared to make all the arrangements and that all expenses are shared by the teams concerned.
 It is the responsibility of the County drawn at home to provide refreshments for the away County, except that where a match is played at an intermediate venue, refreshments should be provided for both teams, expenses to be shared.
 An intermediate venue should not disadvantage either team and as far as possible should be of comparable distance from their respective County towns as listed in the Appendix.